saleor/saleor.io-learn/product/sorting.md

   path: /product/pagination/
 ---

-The `products` query allows us to the order in the returned product collection with sorting.
-The `products` query takes the `sortBy` argument as input and it allows to specify the field that will be used for sorting along with the sorting order, i.e. *ascending* or *descending*.
+The `products` query also enables us to change the order of the returned product collection through sorting.
+The `products` query takes the `sortBy` argument as input, and it allows you to specify which field to use for sorting along with the sorting order, i.e., *ascending* or *descending*.

 Let's rework our previous query so that it also specifies the sorting: